shawnmath/coding-test/README.md

 # coding-test
-Coding test done for an organization
+Coding test done for as part of the interview process with an organization